JerryMcDonald/genome-analysis-ml/README.md

 ## Technologies

-- TensorFlow/Keras
+- TensorFlow/Keras for deep learning implementations
-- Python
+- Python 3.9+ as the primary programming language
-- Genomic data processing libraries (planned)
+- Hail for genomic data processing
+- Jupyter notebooks for analysis and visualization

+## Getting Started

+For detailed setup instructions, please see [SETUP.md](docs/SETUP.md).

+## Project Management

+This project uses:
+- Trello for task management and progress tracking
+- GitHub for version control and code collaboration
+- Google Spaces for team communication

-## Repository Structure
+## Contributing

-Details about the repository organization and setup instructions will be added as the project develops.
+More information about contributing will be added as the project develops.